efugier/CLisp-Cheat-Sheet/README.md

 # CLisp_Cheat_Sheet
-A cheat sheet with the Common Lisp basics
+A cheat sheet with the Common Lisp basics in the form of `.lisp` file.